unisonweb/distributed_v1/design.md

 ### Ephemeral storage

 While a `Durable` is expected to always be reachable, an `Ephemeral` is not. `Ephemeral`s are meant to be used for intermediate remote data that is not important to cache or store long-term.
+It would typically be stored in RAM and swapped to durable storage only if needed.

-Similarly to the API for `Durable`s, the API for the read and write portions of `Ephemeral`s are as follows:
+The API is basically identical to `Durable`:

 ```haskell
 unique type Ephemeral a = { hash : Hash, location : Location }